tgecho/esimmler.com/posts/2015-09-12-multi-line-arrow-functions-and-javascripts-syntactic-baggage.md

 ---
-title: Multiline arrow functions and Javascript's syntactic baggage
+title: Arrow functions and Javascript's syntactic baggage
 ---

 I recently learned two new things about Javascript.
 The first discovery makes me feel silly.
 Somehow I missed that there is a multiline form as well as the short, single line form.